ExpediaGroup/bull/docs/site/markdown/transformer/bean/samples.md

 ```

 ### Not existing field in the source object:

-In case the destination class has a field that does not exist in the source object, but it contains a getter method returning the value, the library gets the field value from that method.
+In case the destination class has a field that does not exist in the source object, but it contains a getter method returning the value, the library should gets the field value from that method.
 ```java
 public class FromBean {                                     public class ToBean {
                                                                private final BigInteger id;